JEMasonMedia/Node-Identity-DB/README.md

 ## Purpose

 There are probably database tools similar to this out in the wild, but I figured I could, not reinvent the wheel, but create a tool that can work with any application, with any database, to allow for Node-Identity to be used easily, while providing a usefulness for many other things.
+One Model, Many Database's.

 ### Contribution